EU says no talks under way to buy Russia's COVID-19 vaccine

-BRUSSELS (Reuters) - The European Commission said on Thursday that there were no talks under way about buying Russia’s Sputnik V coronavirus vaccine.
+BRUSSELS (Reuters) - The European Commission said on Thursday that there were no talks under way about buying Russia’s Sputnik V coronavirus vaccine, hours after the EU drugs regulator began reviewing the shot for possible approval.

+The 27-nation bloc has so far signed supply contracts with six European and U.S. vaccine makers for a total of nearly 2.6 billion doses for its population of 450 million.
+It is also negotiating further supplies from two other Western companies.

 “Currently no talks are ongoing to integrate the Sputnik vaccine in the portfolio,” a Commission spokesman told a news conference.

-Earlier on Thursday, the European Medicines Agency (EMA) said it had begun a rolling review of the Sputnik V vaccine, which could lead to its approval for use in all 27 EU countries.
+The European Medicines Agency (EMA) said it had begun a rolling review of Russia’s Sputnik V vaccine, which could lead to its approval for use in all 27 EU countries.

+Sputnik V has already been approved or is being assessed for approval in three EU member states - Hungary, Slovakia and the Czech Republic - and EU officials have said Brussels could start negotiations with a vaccine maker if at least four member countries request it.

 “Just because a vaccine is approved at European level, following positive assessment by the EMA, it does not mean there is any obligation for the Commission to include it in our portfolio,” a second spokesman for the Commission said.